 Young Men's Mentorship Program

-Our Young Men’s Mentorship program was developed by Jes, the counselling team as well as a few well-known and respectable leaders in the KZN community.
-The mentorship program selects 30-40 young men between Grades 9 and 11 and sends them on a 3-day camp facilitated by volunteers from the Hammarsdale Victim Friendly Centre along with the guidance of the Spirit of Adventure team.
+Our Young Men’s Mentorship Program was developed by Jes, the JFF counselling team as well as a few well-known and respectable leaders in the KZN community.
+The Mentorship Program selects 30-40 young men between Grades 9 and 11 who display leadership qualities, but are misusing them due to various social pressures that adolescents face, and sends them on a 3-day camp facilitated by these leaders.
+The facilitators explore carefully selected topics through various exercises that are physically and mentally challenging for the young men.

-The objectives of the camp are to use psycho-educational skills to instil healthy, positive leadership qualities that the foundation believes a male, living in South Africa should have.
-The facilitators explore the following topics through various exercises that are physically and mentally challenging for the young men.
+The objectives of the camp are to use psycho-educational skills to instill healthy, positive leadership qualities that the foundation believes a male, living in South Africa should have.

-- Self-esteem/ Who am I?
+• Self-esteem/ Who am I?

-- The role of a man
+• The role of a man